CodepathIos/Instamovie/README.md

 ## Overview
 ### Description
-Instamovie is an app that let's you connect with other movie lovers an it recommends you movies based on connections and preferences.
+Basic Student loan Calculation app that helps keep track and manage payments.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:** Entertainment/Social Networking
+- **Category:** Finance
 - **Mobile:** This app is intended for iOS.
-- **Story:** Takes the users movie prefrences to suggest new movies and connects like-minded users.
+- **Story:** Takes loan information and based on that provides monthly payments and loan tracking.
-- **Market:** Any movie lovers with access to internet and iOS device.
+- **Market:** All students who need help manging there student loans.
-- **Habit:** This app can be used periodically based on how often a user watched movies.
+- **Habit:** This app can be used whenever the user needs to view info on loan.
-- **Scope:** Based on the survey taken from the user, we will provide them with a collection of movies personalized to their preferences.
-Our users will also have the chance to connect with other users based on shared interests.
+- **Scope:** Based on loan info we will provide them with ideal loan payment based on time constraint and compare loan progress based on current payment.

 ## Product Spec

 ### 1. User Stories (Required and Optional)